vampaz/tech-radar-generator/README.md

 [byor-why]: https://www.thoughtworks.com/insights/blog/build-your-own-technology-radar

-This library is a tool for generating a static website version of your own custom tech radar.
+This library is a tool for generating your own custom tech radar.
 The library provides a CLI script which takes in an input JSON file containing the configuration of your radar, and outputs a directory with HTML, a bundled JS app, and other static assets associated with the radar.
-This generated code can then be served as static files by any means, such as with an Nginx Docker image.
+The generated assets can then be served as a static site.

 ## Usage with the CLI

 First, create a JSON file containing the data determining your tech radar.
 The JSON data should contain the title of the radar, an array of the rings you wish to use, and an array of blips on the radar.
-This JSON is validated against a [JSON schema][schema] before being processed.
+This data is validated against a [JSON schema][schema] before being processed.
 For example:

 ```json
 {